 \section{Acknowledgement}

 This research was supported in part by the National Natural Science Foundation of China (Grant Nos.
 62276017, 62406033, U1636211, 61672081) and the State Key Laboratory of Complex \& Critical Software Environment (Grant No. SKLCCSE-2024ZX-18).
-We gratefully acknowledge the research funding provided by Fanyu AI Laboratory.
-We thank the anonymous reviewers for their constructive feedback that helped improve this work.
+We thank the anonymous reviewers for their feedback that helped improve this work.